Acting out: In analysis

-Otto Fenichel added that acting out in an analytic setting potentially offered valuable insights to the therapist; but was nonetheless a psychological resistance in as much as it deals only with the present at the expense of concealing the underlying influence of the past.
+Otto Fenichel added that acting out in an analytic setting potentially offered valuable insights to the therapist; but was nonetheless a psychological resistance inasmuch as it deals only with the present at the expense of concealing the underlying influence of the past.
 Lacan also spoke of "the corrective value of acting out", though others qualified this with the proviso that such acting out must be limited in the extent of its destructive/self-destructiveness.

 Annie Reich pointed out that the analyst may use the patient by acting out in an indirect countertransference, for example to win the approval of a supervisor.

 Interpretations

 The interpretation of a person's acting out and an observer's response varies considerably, with context and subject usually setting audience expectations.

-In Parenting
+In parenting

 Early years, temper tantrums can be understood as episodes of acting out.
 As young children will not have developed the means to communicate their feelings of distress, tantrums prove an effective and achievable method of alerting parents to their needs and requesting attention.